Dara1994/RG-RubicCube/README.md

-# RG-RubicCube
+# RG-RubikCube
-Project eritten in C++, use OpenGl library and demonstrates using OpenGl library for creating rubic cube model
+Project written in C++, use OpenGl library and demonstrates using OpenGl library for creating rubik cube model